Foam Roofing Solutions For Flat Roofs

 I’m sure we all heard of the proverb “Out of Sight, Out of Mind”, well our roof is a perfect example of this saying.
 We take notice of our roof when we start having such problems as leaks, damp and mildew, or in some cases when pieces of roofing material start to fly off and hit us on the head.
 When you think about it though, the roof above your head is one of the most significant features of your home or business.
 The US Energy Department recommends that we start to pay closer attention to the material used to cover our roof and even the color of that material.
 They encourage residents of hotter climate regions, such as our own, to construct a “cool roof” to save money and help the environment.
+Armstrong Foam Roofing would like to share some of our foam roofing solutions for any issues you might be experiencing with your San Francisco Bay Area flat roof home.

 Cool Roof Systems